-I awoke on Day 22 of my Whole30 practice two hours later than I have woken up since I started the low carb high protein diet months ago.
+I awoke on Day 22 of my Whole30 practice two hours later than usual.
 While it felt strange to sleep in, I felt great.
 We all need that little extra rest, am I right?

-I have a confession to make.
-I weighed myself.
-I know I’m not supposed to and have read all the reasons the Whole30 books give for not weighing yourself a hundred times but I did it.
+It’s confession time.
+I weighed myself and know I’m not supposed to.
+I’ve read all the reasons the Whole30 books give for not weighing yourself a hundred times but I did it.
 You can’t blame me, can you?
 For some reason, my weight jumped up a few pounds from the last time I weighed myself a few days ago.
 I probably should make another confession for that weigh in but you can’t be tried for the same crime twice – right?

 Minutes later, Tony walked into our bedroom and gave me a nod and said, “Those pants are looking good on you.”
 Snap, I really should have measured myself before starting the Whole30.
-I remember Melissa Hartwig saying something to the tune of it is impossible for your body composition not to change when you are eating this way in a PodCast or YouTube video I listened to.
+Melissa Hartwig said something to the tune of it is impossible for your body composition not to change when you are eating this way in a PodCast or YouTube.
 I know mine has changed and I really wish I had my pre Whole30 measurements to prove it.

 In case I wasn’t already grumpy enough, I remembered we are out of my favorite Whole30 breakfast food Chicken Pot Pie Soup so I start searching on my Whole30 Breakfast Pinterest Board.
 Since you already know I’m a type A Superfreak who daydreams her way through life and I shared the crazy health conditions I have been diagnosed with yesterday in How I Gained Over 100 Pounds and My Best Advice To You , I might as well tell you I am also intolerant to eggs, which makes a lot of diets difficult, especially when you can’t drink protein powder.

-I decided to make an apple, cashew butter, blueberry, and pistachio combination I had saved on my Pinterest board and a few sausage links.
-I just couldn’t bring myself to eat straight veggies for breakfast, and hope the Whole30 gods gave me grace.
+I decided to make an apple, cashew butter, blueberry, and pistachio combination from my Pinterest board and a few sausage links.
+Couldn’t bring myself to eat straight veggies for breakfast, and hope the Whole30 gods gave me grace.

 On day 22 of the Whole30 Day By Day Melissa talks about social situations and how they can be uncomfortable and we need to fake it until we make it.
 I can’t help but laugh out loud as I think about last night.
 I made it through a tailgate party completely sober and eating only the Whole30 compliant appetizer we brought without a hitch.
 After the tailgate party, Tony wanted to make one more stop at our clubhouse and we did.
-I was in the bathroom when a really happy intoxicated woman started hugging and kissing me and telling me we could be best friends.
+I was in the bathroom when a really happy intoxicated woman approached me.
+She was hugging and kissing me and telling me we could be best friends.
 It was a little awkward and I have never felt so sober in my life.
 I wanted to tell her we couldn’t be friends until I wrapped up the Whole30.
-I wondered if I was going to need to start faking a buzz.

 For lunch, I had Buffalo Chicken Dip, cucumbers and a handful of black olives.

 Around 4:00 I found myself wanting a snack.
 It was bizarre because I knew I wasn’t really hungry but that didn’t change the fact that I wanted a snack.
-I decided that since my last meal was four hours ago and we probably wouldn’t be eating dinner for another couple of hours, I might as well eat something.
-I was excited because my Amazon order with Trader Joe’s Freeze Dried Strawberries came in and scarfed the entire bag down while I wrote my blog.
+Since my last meal was four hours ago and we probably wouldn’t be eating dinner for another couple of hours, I gave in.
+Luckily, my Amazon order with Trader Joe’s Freeze Dried Strawberries came in and scarfed the entire bag down while I wrote my blog.
 I wonder if I would have eaten that much if I would have eaten mindfully?
-Knowing that eating a fruit alone for a snack would set me up for hunger, I grabbed a handful of cashews and hoped for the best.
+Knowing that eating fruit alone for a snack would set me up for hunger, I grabbed a handful of cashews and hoped for the best.

 For dinner, I had the Cashew Chicken from the Whole30 Fast & Easy, salad, and mushrooms.